Great news for thousands of directors who are yet to submit their Director ID application form: the deadline has been extended until 14 December.

 When you need to apply depends on the date you were appointed as a director

-- Existing directors (appointed on or before 31 October 2021) will have until 30 November 2022 to apply and be able to apply from 1 November 2021.
+- Existing directors (appointed on or before 31 October 2021) will have until 30 November 2022 to apply.
 So, we suggest that you sign up for your MyGovID now in preparation for the changes.

 Step 1: Apply for your MyGovID